From April 2017 all organisations employing over 250 people are required to report on their gender pay gap. The

 What action are we taking on our gender pay gap?

 Origin continues to have a good balance of male and female colleagues at a senior level.
 Across the lower three quartiles we continue to employ more women than men.

-Although both our mean and median pay gaps have increased slightly, this remains a very healthy figure compared to the UK National Averages.
-Early indications show these national averages to be:
+Origin’s figures for both the mean and median pay gaps remain very healthy compared to the UK National Averages.
+The national averages for 2020 are:

 - Mean Pay Gap: 14.6%